 This marketing concept is the bread and butter for a business.
 The examples below help to differentiate between points of parity and POD so that finding your own differentiating factors is easier.

 Dollar Rental is in a very competitive industry that requires going beyond parity.
 The car rental company has used points of difference that are focused on savings.
 They even hired financial guru Dave Ramsey as a spokesperson to signify their rentals are financially sensible.
 Their rewards programs are another point of differentiation, especially for corporate customers.
 In addition to getting 15% off by joining the email list, you can get quadruple American Airlines points by renting a compact car for 3+ days.

 Angel Soft toilet paper recently found a great differentiator.
 They’ve leveraged an overlooked part of the toilet paper roll – the tube.
 Angel Soft has added a lavender fragrance to their toilet paper tubes.
 Now you don’t need potpourri because your toilet paper is pulling double duty.
 This is a big differentiator that comes from Angel Soft’s understanding of complementary products that are used in the bathroom.

 The examples above exemplify two businesses that have a firm grasp on the points of parity for their industry, which has allowed them to effectively identify points of difference that set them apart.

 If you’re having difficulty grabbing more of the market share you may want to take a look at your brand positioning and adjust slogans and messaging to have a stronger POD slant.
-You can use Mixpanel to A/B test POP vs POD messaging to know exactly how much of a difference it makes.

 Download the free Guide to Product Metrics today.Get the Guide